 - The first message/822 MIME object in the message is the draft.

-- Any MIME objects before the draft form part of the drafter to ARO communication.
-This will typically be a text body part, providing information useful to the ARO.
+- Any MIME objects before the draft form part of the drafter to Releaser communication.
+This will typically be a text body part, providing information useful to the Releaser.

-- Any MIME objects after the draft form part of the drafter to ARO communication, relating to message review.
+- Additional MIME objects can be used as a part of the drafter to Releaser communication, relating to message review.
 This will typically be messages from reviewers commenting on or approving the draft.

 For draft for review, the same structure is used, but the header is “Message-Draft: For Review”.